Tree Ensemble Learner (Regression)

 Number of models

-Attribute Selection
+Attribute selection

-Use same set of attributes for each tree means that the attributes are sampled once for each tree and this sample is then used to construct the tree.
+Use the same set of attributes for each tree means that the attributes are sampled once for each tree and this sample is then used to construct the tree.

 Use static random seed